GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 ## Data Structure and Flow
 -   The widgetID (for projects and widgets/tools) drives everything; it is the unique ID for any content added to the Dashboard and allows the app to target and track what data is being displayed.
--   The Library buttons are duplicated for both desktop and mobile view ports since each displays the Libraries in completely different ways.
-There is an extra function and markup to support having the Library as a 3col panel in desktop, but featured as a dropdown in mobile.
 -   I used a visual to help figure out how to create and retain the widgetID information so that the app can build the library buttons, turn widget panels ON and OFF, and retain the widgetIDs so that the Dashboard can be built again upon the app being relaunched.
 [widgetID Data Flow](https://github.com/GeorgeLychock/ssu-interactive-ms2/blob/master/_documentation/data-structure/MS-2-data-flow-01.png)
 -   For Projects data, I created a simple JSON structure for the project/widget data.
 I want to show that the app can parse data from JSON since many APIs will supply data in that way: